Gurjinder7/react-drag-and-drop/README.md

 ### Features:
 * Drop a file or choose one
 * Set size limits to the files in MBs
-* Allow all types of files or a single type of files
+* Allow all types of files or a single type of files or a combination! :smirk:
 * See name and size of the file in widget
 * Drop a new one to replace or remove the selected file
 * Style as per your usage using custom CSS styles